Permission for pets and service animals

 • Any other animal that is not listed above but may be unsuitable for the property, block of flats or retirement scheme

-• We are currently updating our pets and assistance animals policy to allow customers to keep their XL Bully dog in their home, provided all current law is followed.
+• We have updated our Pets and Assistance Animals Policy to allow customers to keep their current XL Bully dog in their home, provided all current law is followed.

 We also won’t allow residents to have an excessive number of pets.